WDI-SEA/oop-prototype-car/readme.md

 * `npm test` - run test suite
 * `npm run lint:js` - lint JS

+## Submission

+To submit, create a pull request as before.
+Additionally, your submission will be checked automatically using a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) service called Travis CI.
+Travis CI will do the following to check your code:

+* Run `npm install` on Travis's servers
+* Run `npm run lint:js` to check your code styling
+* Run `npm test` to check if your tests pass

+Make sure to **run these commands locally first** to verify your correctness.
+You can see the progress of the Travis CI check by going to your pull request, or looking at the [Travis CI build page for this repo](https://travis-ci.org/WDI-SEA/oop-prototype-car/pull_requests)

 ##Requirements

 We need a prototype for a car.
 Can you help us with your sweet JavaScript skills?